makeabilitylab/physcomp/electronics/electricity-basics.md

 **Figure.** A humorous but helpful depiction of the relationship between voltage (measured in volts), current (measured in amps), and resistance (measured in ohms).
 The yellow "volt" character is trying to push the green "amp" character through a tube (*i.e.,* a wire) but the red "ohm" character is impeding this by restricting the size of the tube (by tightening a rope, reducing its girth).
 The image source is unknown but there are many examples and alternatives [online](https://www.google.com/search?q=ohm%27s+law+cartoon&tbm=isch&sxsrf=ALeKk01Bq3GWclp6ij6yQ6Kn3yWKh1GXxA%3A1616617564907&source=hp&biw=1280&bih=1248&ei=XKBbYMb0NLXV9APPhL3ABA&oq=ohm%27s+law+cartoon&gs_lcp=CgNpbWcQAzICCAAyAggAOgQIIxAnOgUIABCxAzoGCAAQCBAeUMMBWPoVYNkXaABwAHgAgAHAA4gBrBKSAQk3LjguMC4xLjGYAQCgAQGqAQtnd3Mtd2l6LWltZw&sclient=img&ved=0ahUKEwjGksTd4cnvAhW1Kn0KHU9CD0gQ4dUDCAc&uact=5).
 {: .fs-1 }

-Just like we measure weight in kilograms and temperature in celsius, soo too do we have standard units of measurement for current, voltage, and resistance (called [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) for the *International System of Units*):
+Just like we measure weight in kilograms and temperature in celsius, so too do we have standard units of measurement for current, voltage, and resistance (called [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) for the *International System of Units*).
+We will use these quantities and measurements a lot in physical computing, so take a moment to study the table below.

 | Quantity   | Symbol | Unit of Measurement   | Unit abbreviation |
 |------------|--------|-----------------------|-------------------|